- The Bones of Winter Birds (poems), 2019

 - William Carlos Williams and Autobiography: The Woods of His Own Nature (published 1989)

-In 1988 Fisher-Wirth began teaching at the at the University of Mississippi in Oxford where she is currently professor of English.
-In 1994-1995, Ann was the Fulbright Senior Lecturer at the University of Fribourg, Switzerland, and this past year (2002-2003) she was the Fulbright Distinguished Chair in American Studies at Uppsala University, Sweden.
-She returns to Ole Miss this fall.
+Since 1988, Fisher-Wirth has taught at the University of Mississippi (Ole Miss) in Oxford where she is a professor of English.
+In 1994-1995, Ann was the Fulbright Senior Lecturer at the University of Fribourg, Switzerland, and in 2002-2003 she was the Fulbright Distinguished Chair in American Studies at Uppsala University, Sweden.

 A Review of Blue Window